DDonnelly123/lecture-notes/04-scheduling.md

 * Context switch: stopping one process and starting/resuming another process.
     * This has overhead since it requires many complex steps to accomplish this.
 I.e., switching context frequently is not a good idea.
+    * It can resume exactly where it left off once it has another turn on the CPU
 * Ready queue and I/O queue

   ```bash